k94ll13nn3/AutoConstructor/README.md

 ### ACONS02

-The `AutoConstructor` attribute is used on a class without fiels to inject.
+The `AutoConstructor` attribute is used on a class without fields to inject.

 ### ACONS03